cloudflare/cloudflare-docs/content/pages/platform/functions/_index.md

 ## Adding bindings

-While bringing your Workers to Pages, bindings are a big part of what makes your application truly full-stack.
+A binding is how your Function (Worker) interacts with external resources.
 You can add KV, Durable Object, and plain-text bindings to your project.
+A binding is a runtime variable that the Workers runtime provides to your code.
 You can also use these bindings in development with [Wrangler](/pages/platform/functions/#develop-and-preview-locally).

 ### KV namespace